Andrew Blunt

-Andrew Blunt on November 2, 2010, in Springfield, Missouri, before his father, Roy Blunt, won his U.S. Senate campaign.

-Andrew Blunt is the chief executive officer and executive chairman for Husch Blackwell Strategies.
+Andrew Blunt is the chief executive officer and executive chairman for HBS: Hartley Blunt Strategies, formerly HB Strategies and Husch Blackwell Strategies.
 He is the son of former U.S. Senator Roy Blunt and the brother of former Missouri Governor Matt Blunt.

 Early life and education

 Born in Springfield, Missouri, Andy moved to Jefferson City with the rest of the Blunt family when his father, Roy Blunt, was elected as Missouri Secretary of State.
 When Andy was in college, his father Roy ran for the United States Congress.
 Simultaneous to building his business, Blunt has served as the principal political advisor to his brother and father as well as to Mike Kehoe.
-Andy holds a Juris Doctor degree from the University of Missouri in Columbia, Missouri.
+Andy holds a Juris Doctor degree from the University of Missouri School of Law in Columbia, Missouri.
 He received a Bachelor of Science degree from Southwest Baptist University in Bolivar, Missouri.
-Andy and his family live near Middleburg, Virginia.

 Professional life

-Husch Blackwell Strategies
+Hartley Blunt Strategies

-Blunt is the CEO of Husch Blackwell Strategies, a lobbying and public affairs.
-The firm was established in 2018 with the merger of three government affairs practices of Husch Blackwell LLP, Statehouse Strategies LLC, and Cloakroom Advisors LLC.
+Blunt is the CEO of HBS, a national lobbying and public affairs.
+The firm was established in 2018 as Husch Blackwell Strategies with the merger of three government affairs practices of Husch Blackwell LLP, Statehouse Strategies LLC, and Cloakroom Advisors LLC.
+In February 2025 the firm was at the time affiliated with Husch Blackwell LLP became independent and rebranded as Hartley Blunt Strategies.

-Husch Blackwell Strategies has twelve offices nationwide, in Arizona, Arkansas, Colorado, Kansas, Maryland, Missouri, Nebraska, Oklahoma, Texas, Wisconsin, a federal practice group in Washington, and the HBS Public Affairs group based in St. Louis.
+HBS has twelve offices nationwide, in Arizona, Arkansas, Colorado, Kansas, Maryland, Missouri, Nebraska, Oklahoma, Texas, Wisconsin, and a federal practice group in Washington, as well as the HBS Public Affairs group.
 U.S. Senator Roy Blunt chairs the firmʻs Leadership Strategies Advisory Services group in Washington.

-Husch Blackwell Strategies launched its Public Affairs group in 2024.

-Bloomberg Government included Husch Blackwell Strategies in its annual list of Top-Performing Lobbying Firms in Washington.
+Bloomberg Government included HBS in its annual list of Top-Performing Lobbying Firms in Washington ranking it 51 of 360 firms that reported $1.3 million or more in annual revenue.
 HBS has been included on the list since the firm was established in 2018 when Bloomberg named it Top New Startup that year.
-The firm ranked among the top quarter of firms in Washington reporting $1 million or more in lobbying revenue in 2023.